pandas-dev/pandas/doc/source/timedeltas.rst

    Starting in v0.15.0, we introduce a new scalar type ``Timedelta``, which is a subclass of ``datetime.timedelta``, and behaves in a similar manner, but allows compatibility with ``np.timedelta64`` types as well as a host of custom representation, parsing, and attributes.

-Timedeltas are differences in times, expressed in difference units, e.g. days,hours,minutes,seconds.
+Timedeltas are differences in times, expressed in difference units, e.g. days, hours, minutes, seconds.
 They can be both positive and negative.

 Parsing
 -------

-You can construct a ``Timedelta`` scalar thru various arguments:
+You can construct a ``Timedelta`` scalar through various arguments:

 .. ipython:: python